CompuTec/computec-docs/docs/pdc/user-guide/customization/optional-functions/weight-scale-module/overview.md

 # Overview

-The weight scale module supports Issue to Production based on weight documents by integrating weight scaling devices.
+The Weight Scale Module facilitates the Issue to Production process based on weight documents, integrating directly with weight scaling devices.
+This module simplifies material issuance by allowing you to track progress through a color-coded icon system, where the icon gradually fills with color to indicate the completion level of the process.

-Clicking the options icon opens the Weighting Wizard that creates a weight-based Issue to Production by a number of steps.
+Clicking the options icon launches the Weighting Wizard, which guides you through several steps to create a weight-based Issue to Production.

-The icon coloring indicates an approximate level of completion of the issue to production.
-The white icon indicates a 0% level and is gradually filled with color throughout the process of issuing materials.
+The color of the icon reflects the progress of the material issuance process.
+A white icon represents 0% completion, and the color gradually fills as the process moves forward.

 ---